gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: ! gnatkr

-This section discusses the method used by the compiler to shorten the default file names chosen for Ada units so that they do not exceed the maximum length permitted.
-It also describes the ``gnatkr`` utility that can be used to determine the result of applying this shortening.
+Here we discuss the method used by the compiler to shorten the default file names chosen for Ada units so that they do not exceed the maximum length permitted.
+We also describe the ``gnatkr`` utility, which you can use to determine the result of applying this shortening.

 .. _About_gnatkr: